RNE: plug-and-play diffusion inference-time control and energy-based training: Supplementary Methods

-In the above section, we introduce the Radon-Nikodym Estimator and its two applications: estimating diffusion density (RNDE) and calculating importance weights for SMC (RNC).
-Both of these make use of the fact that the Radon–Nikodym derivative between a process and its time-reversal is identically one.
+In the above sections, we make use of the fact that the Radon–Nikodym derivative between a process and its time-reversal is identically one.
+This provides us with an intuitive algorithm for density estimation.
 In this section, we provide an alternative approach for density estimation, without relying on the concept of time-reversal.
-Instead, it leverages the importance sampling perspective. \begin{proposition} let $p_t(x_t)$ be the marginal density of $X_t=x_t$ satisfying the backwards SDE:
+Instead, it leverages the importance sampling perspective: \begin{proposition} let $p_t(x_t)$ be the marginal density of $X_t=x_t$ satisfying the backwards SDE:

 Consider a forward process $Y_t$ with drift $u_t$, and define $R^\nu_u$ as \Cref{eq:R_definition}, we have

 where the expectation is taken over the forward process within the time horizon $[t, 1]$ conditional on $Y_t=x_t$.
 When discretised with $t = t_1 < t_2 < \cdots < t_N = 1$: